 Firstly you need to let your school office know that you won't be sitting the exam.
 Then you need to complete the self-certification form which is available from your school office and submit it as soon as you're able to.
 No supporting evidence is required.
 You will then be able to sit the assessment at the next available opportunity which is most likely to be during August 2021.
 It's important to consider carefully before you self-certify as having to take assessments in August 2021 will mean that you will need to study during the summer break and more time will have elapsed since the teaching took place.

-If you start the assessment but are unable to complete it, or if you wish to self-certify after the asseessment has started, you need to tell your school before the exam ends, and then fill in an extenuating circumstances form to explain what happened.
-The online form is available from your school office.
+If you start the assessment but are unable to complete it, or if you wish to self-certify after the assessment has started, you need to tell your school before the exam ends, and then fill in an extenuating circumstances form to explain what happened.
+The form will be available on eVision from Monday 8th March.
+You will be able to find the link here.
 For more information about how to complete it see our Extenuating Circumstances page.

 If you feel that any of your work has been impacted by COVID-19 or by any other difficult circumstances you are experiencing you should fill in an extenuating circumstances form to explain what happened.
-The form is available from your school office.
+The form will be available on eVision from Monday 8th March.
+You will be able to find the link here.
 For more information about how to complete it see our Extenuating Circumstances page.

 Normal rules about referencing and plagiarism apply to online exams.
 The work you submit must be entirely your own, so you mustn't collaborate or work with anyone else on your exam, either physically or virtually.
 The University will investigate and penalise instances of collaboration and exam cheating.
 If you find yourself in this situation, please do get in touch with Just Ask for advice and support.
 More information on this is also available on our exam cheating page.